mindsdb/mindsdb/helm/README.md

 # Configuration

-All the configurations can be done in the [values.yaml](./mindsdb/values.yaml) file or you can create a seperate YAML file with only the values that you want to override and pass it with a `-f` to the `helm install` command
+All the configurations can be done in the [values.yaml](./mindsdb/values.yaml) file or you can create a separate YAML file with only the values that you want to override and pass it with a `-f` to the `helm install` command

 ### Image